 To invite players, send them a share link - you will see it once you click to play the game - and you can get a link for each team.
 Or, you can also send people just a room code and tell them to join: players will be asked to choose their team after entering the room in that case.

 You can start the game once at least 3 teams have at least 2 players joined.
-Players that have not joined at the beginning, can join any time letter and will be added to the currently playing game.
+Players that have not joined at the beginning can join any time letter and will be added to the currently playing game.

 If you like, you can set up custom vocabulary for your room.
-To do that, just toggle Custom word option in your room settings, and enter your custom words, enter one word per line.
-If you enable this option, only words you entered will be used in the room, so be sure to enter enough words to make game more fun and less repetitive.
+To do that, just toggle the Custom word option in your room settings, and enter your custom words, enter one word per line.
+If you enable this option, only words you entered will be used in the room, so be sure to enter enough words to make the game more fun and less repetitive.

-Custom words are a great option if you play in the Classroom - use the option to practice vocabulary, spelling or to reinforce what you have learned.
+Custom words are a great option if you play in the Classroom - use the option to practice vocabulary, spelling, or to reinforce what you have learned.

 Yes, a lot of people asked us for a solution to play in a private room without ads, and we do understand how ads can be annoying, so we made two plans specifically targeting private rooms gameplay.
-You can buy a one-time plan if you are looking to organize just one event, or use a subscription if you organize games regularly - all players playing in your rooms will have ad-free experience.
+You can buy a one-time plan if you are looking to organize just one event, or use a subscription if you organize games regularly - all players playing in your rooms will have an ad-free experience.
 Please click here to read our blog post on ad-free Drawize for more info.